zeroc-ice/freeze/demos/java-compat/Manual/mapFilesystem/README.md

-This demo presents an alternate implementation of the filesystem application using a Freeze map, as discussed in the Freeze chapter of the Ice manual.
+This demo presents an alternate implementation of the filesystem application using a Freeze map, as discussed in the Freeze Manual.

 To run it, start the server in a window: